Tuesday, May 02, 2006

 Also, Aleve is an OTC brand of Naproxen, which is the same as prescription Vioxx.
 A higher dosage may be more effective, but doctor's are more careful with the prescriptions now because of the dangers.
 You should have a warning label on your bottle that the FDA started requiring a few years ago.
 Ask your doctor if Ibuprofen would have less risk and similar results.

-At 1:04 PM, Blogger Connie said...
+At 1:04 PM, Blogger Just a lonely girl said...

 Well, I can't really contribute to the inflammation stuff.
 My problems are all in my head (ha ha), but there's some sound advice here.